Constant term of $H$-forms: Two key Lemmas and some of their consequences

-so that one has: which proves (\ref{etain}).\\ The Jacquet module $E_{M\cap \si(P)}$ being an $M\cap \si(M) $-module of finite length and $b$ being an element of the center of $M\cap \si(M)$, the number of generalized eigenvalues of $\delta'(b)$ on $(E_{M\cap\si( U)})'$ is finite.
-From (\ref{delt'}), one deduces that the map $\chi \mapsto \chi(b)$ is constant on $O$, and equals to $1$ as $O$ is connected and contains $1$.
-In other words we have proved: \beq \chi(a\si(a))= 1, \chi \in X, a\in A_M. \eeq \\As $X\subset X(M)$, one views an element $\nu$ of $\b$ as an element of $( \a_0)'_\C$, which vanishes on $ \a^M_0$.
-One deduces from (\ref{cas}) that: \beq \nu(X+\si(X))= 0, X \in \a_M, \nu \in \b. \eeq Hence the restriction of $\nu$ to $ \a_M + \si(\a_M)$ is $\si$-antiinvariant. \\ Recall that we have choosen a scalar product on $\a_0$ which is invariant by the Weyl group of $(G, A_0)$ and by $\sigma$.
-Then $ \nu \in \b \subset (\a'_M)_\C$ is zero on the orthogonal to $\a_M$, hence also on the orthogonal to $ \a_M + \si(\a_M)$.
-Hence $\nu$ is $\si$-antiinvariant.
-This proves (i).\\Now let us assume that $ \nu$ is an element of $ \b$ which is strictly $P$-dominant.
-Then, with the notations of (\ref{p-l}), one has $P=P_\nu$.
-One sees, from the antiinvariance of $\nu$ that $\si(P)= P_{-\nu}$ which is clearly opposite to $P$.
-Hence $P$ is a $\si$-parabolic subgroup of $G$. \end{proof} \begin{lem} Let $P=MU$ be a parabolic subgroup of $G$ and let $(\delta,E)$ a smooth representation of finite length of $M$.
-Let $X$ be a complex subtorus of $X(M)$ and let $O$ be a non empty subset of $X$.
-Let $\chi \mapsto \xi_ \chi$ be a weakly holomorphic family of $ H$-fixed linear forms on $i^G_PE_\chi$ defined for $\chi \in O$. \\ Let $F$ be the union of the supports of the $ \xi_\chi$, $\chi \in O$.
-As these supports are left invariant by $P$ and right invariant by $H$ and as there are only a finite number of $(P,H)$-double cosets, $F$ is closed.
-We call $F$ the support of the family. \\ Let $A$ be a maximal split torus in $M$.
+Let $A$ be a maximal split torus in $M$.
 Let $\Omega$ be a $(P,H)$-double coset of $G$ open in $F$.
 Then one can choose $x\in \Omega$ such that $A_x:=x^{-1}.A$ is a $\si$-stable maximal split torus contained in $x^{-1}.P$.
 For such an $x$, $x^{-1}.M$ is the Levi subgroup of $x^{-1}.P$ which contains $ A_x$.
-The conjugacy under $x^{-1}$ induces a map $\chi \to x^{-1}\chi$ from $X$ to a subtorus $x^{-1}.X$ of $X(x^{-1}.M)$ . \\(i) Then the Lie algebra of $x^{-1}.X$ appears as a subspace of $ (\a_x)'_\C$ made of antinvariant elements by $\si$. \\ (ii) Moreover if $X$ contains a strictly $P$-dominant element, $x^{-1}.P$ is a $ \si$-parabolic subgroup.\\(iii) With the assumption of (ii), one can choose $x$ such that $A_x$ is a maximally $\si$-split $\si$-invariant maximal split torus in the $\si$-stable Levi subgroup of $x^{-1}.P$. \end{lem} \begin{proof}Let $x$ be an element of $\Omega$.
+The conjugation by $x^{-1}$ induces a map $\chi \to x^{-1}\chi$ from $X$ to the subtorus $x^{-1}.X$ of $X(x^{-1}.M)$. \\(i) Then the Lie algebra of $x^{-1}.X$ appears as a subspace of $ (\a_x)'_\C$ made of antinvariant elements by $\si$. \\ (ii) Moreover if $X$ contains a strictly $P$-dominant element, $x^{-1}.P$ is a $ \si$-parabolic subgroup.\\(iii) With the assumption of (ii), one can choose $x$ such that $A_x$ is a maximally $\si$-split $\si$-invariant maximal split torus in the $\si$-stable Levi subgroup of $x^{-1}.P$. \end{lem} \begin{proof}Let $x$ be an element of $\Omega$.
 First $x^{-1}.P$ contains a $\si$-invariant maximal split torus of $G$ (cf. [HH] Lemma 2.4).
-Two maximal split tori of a parabolic subgroup are conjugate by an element of this subgroup (see [BT], Proposition 4.7 and Theorem 4.21).
+Two maximal split tori of a parabolic subgroup are conjugate by an element of this subgroup (see [BoTi], Proposition 4.7 and Theorem 4.21).
 Hence changing $x$ into $px$, for a suitable $p\in P$, one can assume that $A_x$ is $\si$-invariant.
-We denote by $ \zeta_\chi$ the restriction to $\Omega$ of the induced $E$-distribution $ \xi_{F, \chi}$ by $\xi_\chi$ on $F$ (see subsection \ref{covd}).
-Then, from what follows (\ref{xiF}), $\ll({x^{-1}})\zeta_\chi $ satisfies the hypothesis of the preceeding Lemma with $P$ changed in $x^{-1}.P$, $A_0$ in $A_x$ and $X$ in $x^{-1}.X$.
-Then (i) and (ii) are an immediate consequence of the preceeding Lemma.\\ Let us prove (iii).
-We are in the case where $x^{-1}.P$ is a $\si$-parabolic subgroup whose $\si$-stable Levi subgroup contains a maximally $\si$-split $\si$-invariant maximal split torus of $G$.
-This implies (iii). \end{proof}
+The restriction to $\Omega$ of the induced $E$-distribution $ \xi_{F, \chi}$ by $\xi_\chi$ on $F$ (see Section \ref{covd}) will be denoted by $ \zeta_\chi$.
+Then, from what follows (\ref{xiF}), $\ll({x^{-1}})\zeta_\chi $ (cf. (\ref{deflx}) for the definition of $\ll(x)$) satisfies the hypothesis of the preceding lemma with $P$ changed in $x^{-1}.P$, $A_0$ in $A_x$ and $X$ in $x^{-1}.X$.
+Then (i) and (ii) are an immediate consequence of the preceding lemma.